bingosummer/bosh_azure_cpi/README.md

 These options are specified under `cloud_properties` in the `disk_pools` section of a BOSH deployment manifest.

-* `type` (optional)
-  can be either `standard` to use a standard data disk, or 'premium' to use a premium data disk.
-If 'premium' is set, you also need to provide premium_storage_account_name and premium_storage_access_key.
-And you also should use DS-series or GS-series as instance_type.
-  See more information about [Azure premium storage](https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage-preview-portal/)

 * `caching` (optional)
-  can be either `None`, 'ReadOnly' or 'ReadWrite'.
-Default is 'None'
+  can be either 'None', 'ReadOnly' or 'ReadWrite'.
+Default is 'None'.
+Only 'None' and 'ReadOnly' are supported for premium disks.

 ## Examples
 Below is a sample of how Azure specific properties are used in a BOSH deployment manifest: